 Brian Kay, plucked instruments

 Brian Kay, lutenist and oud player, became AF’s first Artistic Leadership Fellow in September 2018.
-He is currently in his second year of the fellowship.
+He is currently in his fourth year of the fellowship.
 Brian has been featured on plucked instruments in many of AF’s most popular programs.
 Brian holds a Master’s in Historical Performance from the Peabody Conservatory.
 Developing a unique artistic identity as a modern-day troubadour, he often performs his own arrangements of medieval and renaissance ballads, accompanying himself on the lute, lyre, or baroque guitar.

 Brian has toured extensively with the ensemble Ayreheart (led by renowned lutenist Ronn McFarlane) and has performed frequently with Hesperus and the Folger Consort.
 He served as co-director for AF’s Countryside Concerts in June 2017 and June 2018.
 He is also featured on AF’s CD recordings Sugarloaf Mountain, Sephardic Journey, and Christmas on Sugarloaf Mountain – all on the British label AVIE.

-Brian’s Fellowship responsibilities in 2019-2020 center on serving as co-director of the Baroque Bistro performances, along with Amanda Powell.
+Brian’s Fellowship responsibilities in 2021-22 center on serving as co-director of the Baroque Bistro performances and leading School Workshops.
 In addition to his work as a Leadership Fellow, he will perform on plucked instruments in several AF subscription programs.